Reform of trade union laws - phase two

 • a period of 20 working days to agree union access during a statutory recognition process; and

-• electronic and workplace balloting (following consultation in autumn 2025).
+• electronic and workplace balloting (following consultation).

 See Reform of trade union laws - phase one and Reform of trade union laws - phase three for details of reforms to be implemented at different times.